ticketbase/help.ticketbase.com/articles/editing-event-information.md

 To be able to edit your event information, you have to go to ["Edit Details"].

-Basically, the event information answers the "what" and "why" about your event.
+The event information answers the "what" and "why" about your event.

 The following can be edited about your event's information: